-While currently stable, Tajikistan struggles with extreme poverty, low economic productivity and high unemployment.
-With a highly mobile population of more than 7.7 million people, Tajikistan is also a potential path for crippling diseases such as multidrug-resistant tuberculosis (MDR TB) and HIV/AIDS.
-The country has the most remittance-dependent economy in the world.
-Money from relatives abroad makes up about 47 percent of gross domestic product.
-These conditions, coupled with recurring food shortages and winter electrical power shortages, leave the country vulnerable to crises.
+Tajikistan faces many challenges, including extreme poverty, food insecurity, low economic productivity, declining literacy rates, high unemployment and a growing prevalence of tuberculosis (TB).
+With a highly mobile population of 8 million people, Tajikistan grapples with crippling diseases such as multidrug-resistant tuberculosis (MDR TB) and HIV/AIDS.
+The country ranks as one of the most remittance-dependent economies in the world, with remittances equaling 52 percent of the gross domestic product.
+These conditions, coupled with winter power shortages and undernutrition, leave Tajikistan vulnerable to economic and social shocks.

-To address these challenges, USAID partners with the people of Tajikistan to increase food security, improve health and nutrition, strengthen basic education and enhance good governance.
-The U.S. Government’s Feed the Future initiative addresses food insecurity by improving agricultural production and profitability as well as nutrition outcomes for mothers and their children.
-USAID also works to strengthen civil society and local governance, supports implementation of national education and health strategies, and prevents and treats TB and HIV.
-In the energy sector, USAID promotes closer economic integration among the Central Asian Republics and between Central and South Asia by helping to create an economically competitive regional energy market that will increase access to and stabilize the cost of energy for the people of Tajikistan.
+USAID partners with the people of Tajikistan to overcome these development challenges.
+The U.S. Government’s Feed the Future initiative addresses food insecurity by improving agricultural production and profitability as well as improving nutrition outcomes for mothers and their children.
+USAID strengthens civil society and local governance and supports implementation of national education and health strategies.
+In the energy sector, USAID promotes closer economic integration among the Central Asian countries and between Central and South Asia by helping to create an economically competitive regional energy market that will increase access to and stabilize the cost of energy for the people of Tajikistan.
+Key accomplishments include:

-- USAID established and registered 11 Water Users Associations, providing nearly 200,000 people with access to irrigation water to improve food security.
+- Since 2010, USAID has established and registered 56 water users associations, providing nearly 100,000 farmers with irrigation water to improve food security;

 Agriculture and Food Security